It’s only the most important homeschool document you’ll ever create! No pressure.

 - + and – grades?
 Only if you like doing extra math.

 - To weigh or not to weigh?
-Un-weighted grades are being asked for time and time again.
 When in doubt, do it both ways.

-- 1 college course (3 credits) = 1 high school credit
+- 1 college course taken at a college with a grade = 1 high school credit.

-My favorite GPA calculator is Back2College SUPER easy to use, I’ve used it for at least 5 years.
+The easiest GPA calculator is Back2College SUPER easy to use, I’ve used it for at least 5 years.
 Totally free, but it is really just a calculator.
 They use a standard 4.0 grading scale, so if you’re planning to use a different weighted grade scale, this isn’t the best site.
+Also, you can’t save anything – it’s just to help you do the math.

 Alternative GPA calculator if you use weighted grades GPA Calculator